This “Write a Letter to my Future Self” post is part of My 40th Birthday Bucket List Extravaganza day.

 Today is your 40th birthday and as you look back you realize that you have had many fortunate experiences and time appears to have flown by.
 But, looking forward you are filled with hope, dreams and excitement.
 The one thing you wish is that what you know now you knew when you were 20.
-To you, I write this letter to my future self.
+To myself, I write this letter to the future me.

 WHAT YOU KNOW NOW:

 You now realize that in your 20’s you thought that your career defined you, but now it enhances your life.
 Though you have worked for fabulous companies, you know that your heart lies in being your own boss and hope to continue down that path for the rest of your life.
 You definitely feel that the restaurant business is a passion, but you have many others and dream of becoming a writer of “bucket list” books, creating cork art to sell and otherwise having a career that allows you the freedom to travel.